Carolina Morace: Coaching career

 Morace holds a UEFA PRO License and is probably best known for having been the first woman to coach a professional men's football team, Viterbese of Italian Serie C1, a post she took in June 1999.
 She eventually resigned from her position after only two matches as the President interfered with management of the technical staff.

 For 5 years from 2000 to 2005, she was head coach for Italian women's national team, qualifying twice for the European Championships.
 In 2008–2009 Morace accepted a role as the head coach of a Men's Parliamentary Team preparing them for competition.

-In February 2009 she was announced as the new head coach of the Canadian national women's team.
+In February 2009, she was announced as the new head coach of the Canadian national women's team.
 Under her guidance, Canada won the 2010 CONCACAF, 2010 and 2011 Cyprus Cups and 2010 Four Nations Tournament.
 At the 2011 FIFA Women's World Cup the team's top goal scorer Christine Sinclair broke her nose in the opening match and subsequently the team did not progress to the next round as expected.
 In the first ever FIFA Physical Analysis at a Women's World Cup, Canada excelled in the distances covered at high speed in comparison to other teams reflecting in their quick tempo, short passing and high pressing game.
 Unexpectedly, she formally announced her resignation as the coach of the Canadian national women's team on Friday 22 July 2011 due to future budget disputes.
 Over her 2.5 years in charge Morace improved Canada's FIFA ranking from 11th to 6th position in the World.

-From 2011 Carolina Morace has been leading and conducting FIFA Coaching Courses around the world as a FIFA Ambassador and Instructor.
+From 2011, Carolina Morace has been leading and conducting FIFA Coaching Courses around the world as a FIFA Ambassador and Instructor.
 Her experience as the CEO of Juventus Academy Roma prompted her to begin her own Football Academy, Pro Soccer Coaching.

-On 17 September 2015 it was announced that Morace had been appointed technical director of a Men's National Premier League Club Floreat Athena FC in Western Australia.
+On 17 September 2015, it was announced that Morace had been appointed technical director of a Men's National Premier League Club Floreat Athena FC in Western Australia.

-In December 2016 she was appointed Head Coach of her third National Team Trinidad and Tobago Women's National Team.
+In December 2016, she was appointed Head Coach of her third National Team Trinidad and Tobago Women's National Team.
 In 2017 she and her team terminated the contract because of payment issues and later won their case with Court of Arbitration for Sport and FIFA.

-In 2018 Morace returned to Italy as she became the first coach of A.C.
-Milan Women in Serie A finishing third in their inaugural season and the only team to defeat Juventus 3–0.
+In 2018, Morace returned to Italy as she became the first coach of AC Milan Women in Serie A finishing third in their inaugural season and the only team to defeat Juventus 3–0.

-In February 2021 Morace returned to her former side Lazio.
+In February 2021, Morace returned to her former side Lazio.
 On 9 May 2021, Lazio earned promotion back to Serie A for the 2021–22 season.
 In October 2021, she was sacked by the club, along with assistant coach Nicola Williams after five consecutive losses.